 Also great to do; visit the flower festival at Tao Dan Park in district 3.
 This Tet festival they’ll have a flower and fish exhibition, games and calligraphy and a traditional martial arts performance.

 It’s a Tet tradition to visit one of the beautiful flower markets in Vietnam and there are more than 125 this year!
 They open from January 28 till February 4.
 One of the biggest flower markets in Ho Chi Minh is in district 1 at 23/9 Park on Pham Ngu Lao Street (near Ben Thanh Market).
 Another traditional market is Dinh Park, on the corner of Nguyen Kiem Street and Nguyen Thai Son Street.

 If you want to go a bit off the beaten track and see an old flower market, popular with locals, check out the Ben Binh Dong Flower Market in district 8.
 The flowers here are brought from Mekong Delta by boat and sold on the riverside.

-In district 7, the area around the Crescent Mall is always bustling: the Crescent Tet Flower Street & Market is open from 7 pm on 29 Jan to 3 Feb.
+In district 7, the area around the Crescent Mall is always bustling: the Crescent Tet Flower Street & Market is open from 7 pm on during Tet week.
 Next to flowers, there will be traditional Tet food and a Vietnamese traditional music performance every night.

 The best spots to watch the fireworks in Ho Chi Minh

-In district 1 you can watch the fireworks from these hotspots: Ham Nghi Street, Dong Khoi Street, Nguyen Hue Street.
-Or even better, have drinks at one of the great rooftop bars that Ho Chi Minh has to offer and sit front row to the fireworks show!
+So make sure to have some drinks at one of the great rooftop bars that Ho Chi Minh has to offer and sit front row to the fireworks show!